cebarks/pyopnsapi/README.md

 # pyopnsapi
-a python wrapper for the OPNSense API
+an auto-generated python wrapper for the OPNsense API.

+`extract.rb` can be used to scrape the OPNsense API documentation (located [here](https://docs.opnsense.org/development/api.html)) and automatically generate python code that wraps all documented endpoints.

 ## Acknowledgements